WGN-TV: WB affiliation (1995–2006)

-On December 3, 1993, Tribune reached a separate agreement with Time Warner that would allow WGN-TV to serve as The WB's Chicago affiliate and allow its companion superstation feed to act as a de facto national WB feed until the network was able to fill remaining gaps in affiliate coverage in "white area" markets that lacked a standalone independent station following its launch.
-In exchange, The WB agreed to reduce its initial program offerings to one night per week (from two) in order to limit conflicts with WGN's sports programming.
-The superstation feed, which reached 37 percent of the country by that time, would extend the network's initial coverage to 73 percent of all U.S. households that had at least one television set.
-(Prior to that deal, The WB had considered affiliating with WGBO-TV, which Univision later purchased and converted into an owned-and-operated station of the Spanish-language network on December 30, 1994.
+On December 3, 1993, Tribune reached a separate agreement with Time Warner that would allow WGN-TV to serve as The WB's Chicago affiliate and allow its companion superstation feed to act as a de facto national WB feed until the network was able to fill remaining gaps in affiliate coverage in "white area" markets that lacked an independent station following its launch.
+In exchange, The WB agreed to reduce its initial program offerings to one night per week from two to limit conflicts with WGN's sports programming.
+The superstation feed, which by that time reached 37 percent of the U.S., would extend the network's initial coverage to 73 percent of all television-owning U.S. households.
+(Note: Before that deal, The WB had considered affiliating with WGBO-TV, which Univision later purchased and converted into an owned-and-operated station of the Spanish-language network on December 30, 1994.
 United Video intended to provide an alternate feed of WGN with substitute programming for markets with a WB affiliate; however, no such measure was taken, creating network duplication in markets where over-the-air WB affiliates were forced to compete with the WGN cable feed.)
-WGN-TV (and its superstation feed) became a charter affiliate of The WB when the network launched on January 11, 1995.
-Upon joining The WB, WGN's programming remained basically unchanged, continuing to feature syndicated programs, feature films, and locally produced shows.
-As The WB initially offered prime time programs only on Wednesdays at launch, Channel 9 filled the 7 to 9 p.m. time slot leading into its late-evening newscast with feature films or, from September 1995 until September 1997, programs from the ad-hoc Action Pack syndication block on nights when sports events were not scheduled to air.
-By the time The WB adopted a six-night-a-week schedule (running Sunday through Fridays) in September 1999, the station had relegated its prime time film presentations to Saturday nights.
+WGN-TV and its superstation feed became a charter affiliate of The WB when the network launched on January 11, 1995.
+Upon joining The WB, WGN's programming remained mostly unchanged, continuing to feature syndicated programs, feature films, and locally produced shows.
+Because The WB initially offered prime time programs only on Wednesdays, channel 9 filled the 7-to-9 p.m. time slot, leading into its late-evening newscast, with feature films or, from September 1995 until September 1997, programs from the ad-hoc Action Pack syndication block on nights when no sports events were scheduled.
+By the time The WB adopted a Sunday-though-Friday, six-night-a-week schedule in September 1999, the station had moved its prime time film presentations to Saturday nights.